algorand/go-algorand-doc/Relay Setup Guide.md

     # <DNSNAME> should be the full name like r1.network.algorand
     ./diagcfg metric enable -e <DNSNAME> -d data/relay

+note: You'll get an error similar to "Cloudflare credentials are missing...".
+You can ignore this - we'll handle the registration with Cloudflare, our DNS provider.

 ## <a id="service">Intall and run as a service</a>

     # Edit ~/algorand/testnet/algorand@.service.template, if necessary